vbextreme/ghostmirror/README.md

 State:
 ======
+* v0.9.15 systemd oncalendar does not work as expected, changed the time calculation and forcing method
 * v0.9.14 custom time and fixed time, specific option for path, wrong indentation
 * v0.9.13 pkgbuild doc, thanks, fix possible issue by scan-build, valgrind success (only remain memory when exit from software, its not problem), this is first candidate for stable version
 * v0.9.12 more doc and wiki.